pankale2/custqual/.github/copilot/instructions.md

 - Freeze header rows and apply autofilter for better user experience
 - Set appropriate column widths based on content type
 - Format dates consistently (YYYY-MM-DD)
+- For language detection, 'COUNTRY LANGUAGE' is checked using `.str.endswith('-ENG')`

 ## UI Guidelines
 - Use the established color scheme: